 Motor Evoked Potentials (MEPs)

-Motor evoked potentials (MEPs) evaluate motor pathways located in the anterolateral spinal tracts perfused by the anterior spinal artery.
+MEPs evaluate motor pathways located in the anterolateral spinal tracts perfused by the anterior spinal artery.
 Single- or repetitive-pulse stimulation of the brain causes the spinal cord and peripheral muscles to produce neuroelectrical signals known as MEPs.
 In a case series, Cantello and colleagues (2001) reviewed the use of MEPs for diagnosing psychogenic or hysterical paralysis.
-The authors concluded that MEP studies assisted in the diagnosis of psychogenic paralysis and noted that if nerve trunks and muscles were found to be intact, a psychogenic cause for paralysis, may be implied.
+The authors concluded that MEP studies assisted in the diagnosis of psychogenic paralysis and noted that if nerve trunks and muscles were found to be intact, a psychogenic cause for paralysis may be implied.
 Additionally, specialty consensus review indicates that MEPs are useful in cases of hysterical or factitious paralysis.
 There is a lack of peer review literature to support the use of non-operative motor evoked potentials testing for other uses.

 Friedreich's ataxia: A rare genetic disease that affects the muscles and heart.